radiovisual/get-video-id/readme.md

 Type: `string`

-The youtube or vimeo url or embed code from which you want to find the video id.
+The youtube, vimeo, or vine url or embed code from which you want to find the video id.
 See the [Patterns section](https://github.com/radiovisual/get-video-id#patterns) to see the formats that can be supplied.

 ## Patterns